Last Updated on September 25, 2025

 How Quickly Can a Pulmonary Embolism Become Fatal?

-It is usually not clear how soon a pulmonary embolism can cause death, and this will depend on the size of a clot and where it has blocked blood flow.ย
+It is usually not clear how soon a pulmonary embolism can cause death, and this will depend on the size of a clot and where it has blocked blood flow.
+As to the question of what may palliate your life and how long before a pulmonary embolism kills you it depends on these factors.

 Signs and Symptoms of a Life-Threatening Pulmonary Embolism

-Symptoms can vary widely but often include:
+Pulmonary embolism symptoms can vary widely but often include:

 - Sudden shortness of breath: Shortness of breath triggered suddenly and that worsens with activity.